 How many people are expected to watch the UK stages of the Tour de France?

 Around 880,000 people will watch Stage 1 of the Tour de France 2014, and it is anticipated that there will be 1,020,000 spectators along the route of Stage 2.
 (Source: report in the Harrogate Advertiser).
+North Yorkshire County Council predict up to 1 million spectators in the county over the weekend of 5th & 6th July 2014.
 It is impossible to come up with exact figures in advance.
 At the presentation of the Tour de France 2014 on 23rd October 2013, Gary Verity of Welcome to Yorkshire said he expected more than a million people to watch the two Yorkshire stages.
 'I would think that would be the minimum - probably closer to two million, that will depend on the weather.'

 Where are the spectator hubs for the Tour de France 2014 (UK stages)?